ZhengGang85129/GNNforLRT/README.md

 # Particle Trajectory Reconstruction with Graph Neural Networks (GNN for LRT)
 ## Overview
-The High-Luminosity Large Hadron Collider(HL-LHC) and Long-Lived Particles(LLP) pose a challenge for particle trajectory reconstruction in high-energy physics(HEP) experiments, with high-noise conditions and displaced vertices.
+The High-Luminosity Large Hadron Collider(HL-LHC) and Long-Lived Particles(LLP) pose a significant challenge for particle trajectory reconstruction in high-energy physics(HEP) experiments, due to high-noise conditions and displaced vertices.
 This project implements a Graph Neural Network(GNN)- based pipeline, Exatrkx, to reconstruct particle trajectories.
 This method achieves a 90% reconstruction efficiency for muons from TTBar dileptonic decays and a 75% reconstruction efficiency from Heavy Neutral Lepton decays.
 This project demonstrates how GNNs can effectively capture complex spatial dependencies and improve upon traditional track reconstruction methods.

 ## Motivation